jagmohan123/Mern_training/README.md

-# 🚀 MERN Stack Course Training
+# 🚀 MERN Stack Course

 Welcome to the **MERN Stack Course Training** repository, a day-by-day structured learning guide to becoming a full-stack web developer using the **MERN stack** – **MongoDB, Express.js, React.js, and Node.js**.